sgdavis1/textED-texting-app/README.md

 After creating a Digital Ocean account you will need to create a **Spaces Key** and  **Secret**.
 These can be created from the DO console here: https://cloud.digitalocean.com/

+Your account will need an existing bucket with the name defined in your `.env` settings.

 ### Running the app

-Inside of the `/app/packages/twilio/twilio` directory
+Inside the `/app/packages/twilio/twilio` directory

 ```bash
 python __main__.py "Your message here"